dominig/pyscript_power_load_balance/README.md

 ## Installation
 You need to install pyscript.\
 I use HACS.virtual but default HA helpers can also provide the virtual switches\
-Simply copy the file roundrobin.py in the directory config/pyscript\
+Simply copy the file roundrobin.py and/or powersavemode.py in the directory config/pyscript\
-First time required HA restart.\
+First time requires HA cold restart.\
 Later modification are activated automatically when file is saved or touched.\
 Debug in via the logger.\
-Typo and indentiation errors when provisioning configuration are easily done.
+Typo and indentiation errors when provisioning configuration are easily done.\
+config/home-assistant.log will help you to spot them if any.

 You will need to create virtual switches.\
 I used HACS.Virtual switches but HA group Toogle also works.